erkanakkoc/ReCapProject/README.md

 ## Version 1.8.1
 - Autofac ✔
+- New Rules ✔
-- New Rules(Model Year Must Be Between 1900-2099, ReturnDate Can't Be Early Date Than RentalDate) ✔
+  - Model Year Must Be Between 1900-2099
+  - ReturnDate Can't Be Earlier Date Than RentalDate
+  - RentDate Can't Be Earlier Date Than Today
 - FluentValidation (UserValidator, CarValidator, RentalValidator) ✔
 - ValidationAspect ✔
 - AOP ✔